DirkTorre/imdb_postgres/README.md

 ## todo:

 todo:
-- fix error characters isn't of type text[]
-- use the insert, update, delete fucntions from merge into (see copilot answer below)
-- create separate, definition, initialization and update script so that everything works immediately.
-- create script that creates and removes relationships
-- create script that creates and removes indixing
 - answer the questions, and create views
 - clean and document the code

 done:
+- create script that creates and removes indixing
+- create separate, definition, initialization and update script so that everything works immediately.
+- create script that creates and removes relationships
 - transform and load the data
 - transform data to usefull SQL database structure
 - look at copilot improvements